psytext/rosettastats/docs/correlation.md

 # Correlation

-To explore the association between two continuous variables, the correlation coefficient is normally computed.
+To explore the association between two continuous variables, the correlation coefficient can be computed.
 In this example, a dataset/dataframe called `dat` contains two continuous variables, `independentVariable` and `dependentVariable`.

 ## SPSS